colinsheppard/time/README.md

 *time:anchor-to-ticks logotime number intervalstring*

 Reports a new LogoTime object which is "anchored" to the native time tracking mechanism in Netlogo (i.e the value of *ticks*).
 Once anchored, this LogoTime object will always hold the value of the current time as tracked by *ticks*.
 Any of the three varieties of LogoTime can be achored to the tick, the time value of the logotime argument is assumed to be the time at tick zero.
-The *number* and *intervalstring* arguments describe the worth of one tick (e.g. a tick can be worth 1 day, 2 hours, 90 seconds, etc.)
+The *number* and *intervalstring* arguments describe the worth of one tick (e.g. a tick can be worth 1 day or 2 hours or 90 seconds, etc.)

     set tick-datetime time:anchor-to-ticks (time:create "2000-01-02 03:04:05.678") 1 "hour"
     set tick-date time:anchor-to-ticks (time:create "2000-01-02") 2 "days"